elmtree-askmo/cloudcannon-app/content/learn/computer-science/describe-the-process-and-feedback-mechanism-of-a-burglar-alarm-system-including-the-sensors-and-actuators-used.md

 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
-  title: QuickTakes | Computer science
+  title: QuickTakes | Computer Science
   page_description: >-
     This content describes the operation of a burglar alarm system, detailing the roles of various sensors, the control panel, alarm logic, actuators, and the feedback mechanism that ensures system reliability and effectiveness in detecting unauthorized entries.
   page_keywords: >-